Turns out 1.1 Billion Identities Were Exposed to Theft in One Year (NBD, Right?)

 - South Korea: 10,394,341 identities stolen

 - Japan: 8,301,658 identities stolen

 Most identities stolen in the U.S. — 90% — were due to those few mega breaches.

 The 2-Minute Fix to Protect Your Identity

 To keep tabs on your information, you can sign up for Credit Sesame here — it's free.

-It takes about two minutes to sign up.
-When someone tries to apply for credit in your name, you’ll receive a text.
+It takes about two minutes to sign up: for more details, see our review here.
+When someone tries to apply for credit in your name, you'll receive a text.
 If anything goes wrong, the service also covers you for up to $50,000 in identity theft insurance.